 Work toward omnichannel marketing.
 Omnichannel marketing is like stepping stones in Japanese ponds: can your customers cross your marketing channels from your website all the way to your Facebook page or your LiveChat account?

 Designing your omnichannel marketing is all about interconnecting all your marketing channels in a way that they are no longer part of a multi-channel retailing approach, but a smooth, integrated user experience.

 To create a measurable yet personalized user experience, you'll need to establish a way of user identification.

-Other than website tracking, which works miracles for bringing together your website and email marketing and automation, you can also try integrating your Zapier with your ESP account and create a bump-free path down from the top of the conversion funnel all the way down to invoicing.
+Other than website tracking, which works miracles for bringing together your website and email marketing and automation, you can also try integrating your Zapier with your ESP and Freshbooks accounts to create a bump-free path down from the top of the conversion funnel all the way down to invoicing.

 There are multitudes of live chat software programs to help you regulate website traffic and assist first time visitors in navigating your website, with LiveChat, Intercom, Hotjar, Qualaroo being a few examples.
 The goal of live chat implementation is to have a 24/7 accessibility service so that you are universally available for users worldwide.

 By establishing this sort of trust with your potential customer, you are promising them that you will be offering this kind of alert, spot on, timely help when they need it most.